Chevrolet Bel Air: Fifth generation (1961–1964)

 The Bel Air was given a facelift in 1963.
 Its overall length increased to 210.4 in.
 Replacing the older 235 cubic-inch six-cylinder engine as standard equipment was a new 230 cubic-inch six-cylinder of more modern design with a 140-horsepower rating that was based on the 194 cubic-inch six introduced on the compact Chevy II Nova the previous year.
 The base V8 remained the 283 CID, which was upgraded to produce 195 hp.
 The 409 CID V8 was now offered in 340, 400 and 425 hp versions, while the small block 327 V8 continued with options of 250 and 300 horsepower.
 The Bel Air continued to be Chevrolet's middle range, but it now consisted of only two car models- the 2-door sedan and the 4-door sedan.
 6 and 9-passenger Bel Air station wagons were again offered.

 For 1964, very few changes were made except the expected sheet metal and trim renovations.
 Cars were 209.9 in in length while the wagons were 210.8 in long.
 In addition to the un-changed standard engines, there were two different 327 CID engines were offered, developing from 250 hp to 300 hp and three 409 CID engines ranging from 340 hp to 425 hp.
 Except for a chrome belt line and $100 difference in price there was little exterior difference between the Bel Air and Biscayne version.

 RHD Bel Airs continued to be imported into Australia.
 Some of these cars featured a reversed 1961 Pontiac instrument panel, but others had a mirror image of the more attractive current North American panel.
-Even more curious was the fact that some of these Bel Airs featured Impala-style triple taillights; the center lens was amber in keeping with Australian legal standards.
+Even more curious was that some of these Bel Airs featured Impala-style triple taillights; the center lens was amber in keeping with Australian legal standards.